Aotearoa New Zealand's histories: Reception

 There was a mixed response from New Zealand politicians to the launch.
 Brooke van Velden from the ACT party said in a parliamentary debate that the history curriculum "focused too much on colonisation and dividing people into villains and victims...[and]...doesn't actually talk about the beauty of New Zealand history and the fact that we are a multiethnic society".
-James Shaw responded to van Helden's comments and said it was vital to be honest about the past, even it is not pleasant and New Zealanders need to just say "look this is what happened, what this is what took place, and there are consequences that we feel today for that, particularly for Māori". van Helden also suggested that the new curriculum would create a culture based on race and was not a true reflection of New Zealand's history with little attention given to achievements such as women's rights, scientific progress and technological innovations.
+James Shaw responded to van Velden's comments and said it was vital to be honest about the past, even it is not pleasant and New Zealanders need to just say "look this is what happened, what this is what took place, and there are consequences that we feel today for that, particularly for Māori". van Helden also suggested that the new curriculum would create a culture based on race and was not a true reflection of New Zealand's history with little attention given to achievements such as women's rights, scientific progress and technological innovations.
 Debbie Ngarewa-Packer, co-leader of Te Pati Māori, replied that ACT appeared to have a problem with teaching the history of tangata whenua, and by denying the effect of colonisation, were whitewashing history.
 Associate Education Minister Kelvin Davis said the curriculum "opened opportunities for children to learn about their own backyard, which many generations of Kiwis had been denied".
 In his role as Opposition education spokesperson, Paul Goldsmith stated that the curriculum did not focus enough on economic development although he acknowledged it was important to "localise history" to share stories from different regions in New Zealand and how they have influenced cultures.

 When asked in an interview for a response to the view that the curriculum is likely to cause racial separation and [the] "erasing of a past age of racial harmony", Joanna Kidman, a sociologist of Ngāti Maniapoto and Ngāti Raukawa descent, commented that what some might have seen as a "golden age" of race relations was experienced differently by many and if the new curriculum includes the "voices of those who have often been left out of the historical narrative...that could be transformative".
 Kidman had earlier participated in collaborative research and co-authored Fragments from a Contested Past Remembrance, Denial and New Zealand History, which explored why it is difficult for New Zealanders to learn and teach difficult aspects of the nation's history and what they often chose to forget.
 Kidman noted that at times "state memory and tribal memory of past events often differ significantly", with New Zealand's history portrayed at times as "collective [and] unified...[missing out]...the messy bits".
 She concluded that it was important to recognised there were issues in New Zealand's history that remain dynamic and at times unresolved, and while the new curriculum might make some people uncomfortable, it could develop understanding of how the past was shaped and allow "a new way of looking at the kinds of future we can build as a nation".